-- ☐ the arrangement of objects, and forms and guidelines to give to experiment subjects - measurement tools and further supports for data collection.

-E.g. :

-- ☐ Selecting program-code to read or test for defect detection; seeding the code with defects. - □ Arranging forms for defining and identifying defects found. - ☐ Arranging the net to collect the submission times.
+- the arrangement in case modification of objects, and forms and guidelines to give to experiment subjects - measurement tools and further supports for data collection. - E.g. : - Selecting program-code to read or test for defect detection; seeding the code with defects. - □ Arranging forms for defining and identifying defects found. - □ Arranging the net to collect the submission times.